 A payroll situation was discussed, in which a company had one person performing all of the payroll processing functions.
 The company is now outsourcing the functions as a result thinking ahead.
 They chose to outsource the functions to reduce the risk of the payroll not being processed, to manage growth by anticipating the increased payroll responsibilities that will be required as the firm grows and hires more employees, and to keep up with technology, such as pay cards and direct deposit.

 When considering an outsourcing company, a plan to evaluate such company needs to be in place.
 The stability of the outsourced firm needs to be researched and understood before making a decision.
 The financials and z-score could be an indicator of the growth or decline of the company.
 In addition, asking how they could respond in an emergency situation could also be vital to your business.

 To answer the question “What not to outsource?”, responses included: a company can outsource any function as long as they were comfortable, but it was also mentioned that areas including technical secrets, intellectual property, what brands the company – the know how, idea or product, and potentially R&Damp;, should not be outsourced.
 You should always maintain your company’s uniqueness.

 Another question posed was “Does the outsourcing have to save money?”
 Other factors besides saving money were discussed, such as if the outsourcing company could do the function better and add protection from compliance risk and improve the process.
 The oil spill in the Gulf and BP were given as an example.
 BP used various companies for different purposes, and now the blame game is anticipated.

-In summary, there are many considerations in regard to outsourcing, including the benefits, concerns or potential drawbacks, and how you would evaluate the outsourcing company you hire.
+In summary, there are many considerations in regards to outsourcing, including the benefits, concerns or potential drawbacks, and how you would evaluate the outsourcing company you hire.
 But clearly our attendees are outsourcing many areas of their operations.